cmeeren/Fable.Import.Downshift/README.md

 1. Make necessary changes to the code
 2. Update the changelog
-3. Update the version and release notes in the package info, as well as the message stating which `downshift` version the bindings are created for.
+3. Update the version and release notes in the package info
+4. Update the supported npm dependency versions for femto in the fsproj
-4. Commit and tag the commit (this is what triggers deployment from  AppVeyor).
+5. Commit and tag the commit (this is what triggers deployment from  AppVeyor).
 For consistency, the tag should ideally be in the format `v1.2.3`.
-5. Push the changes and the tag to the repo.
+6. Push the changes and the tag to the repo.
 If AppVeyor build succeeds, the package is automatically published to NuGet.